ui/django-post_office/README.md

 The email queue now will be processed every 10 minutes.
-If you are using [Django Celery Beat](https://django-celery-beat.readthedocs.io/en/latest/), then use the Django-Admin backend and add a periodic taks for `post_office.tasks.send_queued_mail`.
+If you are using [Django Celery Beat](https://django-celery-beat.readthedocs.io/en/latest/), then use the Django-Admin backend and add a periodic tasks for `post_office.tasks.send_queued_mail`.

 Depending on your policy, you may also want to remove expired emails from the queue.
-This can be done by adding another periodic taks for `post_office.tasks.cleanup_mail`, which may run once a week or month.
+This can be done by adding another periodic tasks for `post_office.tasks.cleanup_mail`, which may run once a week or month.